 We begin by loading data into a dataframe.

 A dataframe is basic data structure we'll use most of the time in this course.
-Think of it like an excel table with rows and columns.
+Think of it like an excel table; it is a rectangle with rows and columns.
+We will refer to portions of the dataframe by row and column values.